-We asked Adriana at DIY Property Management for her advice:
+We asked DIY Property Management for their advice:

-“In South Australia, a landlord is responsible for maintaining consumables in the property like replace blown lightbulbs and Pura Tap filters, while tenants are responsible for caring for items such as cleaning air conditioner filters,” she said.
+“In South Australia, a landlord is responsible for maintaining consumables in the property like replacing blown lightbulbs and Pura Tap filters, while tenants are responsible for caring for items such as cleaning air conditioner filters,” they said.

-Adriana explained that the owner or the agent must be notified in writing and they must have authorisation from the tenant to enter the premises to repair the lights.
+You must notify the owner or the agent in writing, and they must have authorisation from the tenant to enter the premises to repair the lights.

-“Those notifications must be acted on within a proper time-frame and there is a fair bit of paperwork that needs to be completed just to replace a simple lightbulb,” she said.
+“Those notifications must be acted on within a proper time frame, and there is a fair bit of paperwork that needs to be completed just to replace a simple lightbulb,” they said.